Ravy-LFL/GlycoFreq/README.md

 It contains precise informations about the carbohydrate in interaction with the the residue.
 Columns of this file => **residue**,**segid**,**carbohydrate**,**carbohydrate_number**,**group**,**frame**.

-It produced PDB file of the input protein, but with the b-factor replaced by the percentage of time that a residue was a contact with the carbohydrate.
+It produced PDB file of the input protein, but with the b-factor replaced by the percentage of time that a residue was a contact with the query carbohydrate.
 One PDB file is produce by carbohydrate.
+The file is called **contact_with_<segid_of_carbohydrate>.pdb**.

 And finally a PDB file of the protein called `global_interaction_frequencies.pdb` is made.
 This PDB file have the global interactions made by the whole carbohydrates, in the B-factor columns.